 Summary: Ochre drawings of fish in a shelter below Washtub Gully, near Berowra Waters

-Below the Washtub Gully Aboriginal engravings and just above the low tide mark is a small shelter.
-Two fish painted in red ochre are barely visible amongst much recent graffiti.
+Below the Washtub Gully Aboriginal engravings and just above the low tide mark is a small shelter, which contains Aboriginal rock art.

 IMG 5198 LR Washtub Gully Shelter (Berowra Waters)